flyteorg/flytectl/docs/source/gen/flytectl.rst

 ~~~~~~~~

-flytectl is CLI tool written in go to interact with flyteadmin service
+flytectl is CLI tool written in go to interact with flyteadmin service.

 Options
 ~~~~~~~